SoftUni-Internal/interactive-content/EN/02-Inheritance/03-Reusing-Classes.md

 Overriding is a mechanism in which we can give custom implementation of a given class method down the hierarchy, we can achieve it with the keyword `@Override`.

-It's am imporant tool as it is connected to another pillar of the OOP **Polymorphism**.
+It's an imporant tool as it is connected to another pillar of the OOP **Polymorphism**.

 ```java